Current artists represented by Creative Ventures Gallery

 She works to highlight the wonderful ability of New Englanders to coexist with nature.
 Marshes, streams, fields, barns and forests are all likely subjects among others.
 As an artist, she is intrigued with the similarity in the way the sun’s rays cast their glow on both man-made objects and elements in the natural world alike.
 Her work can be found all over NH as well as on the Cape.
 She enjoys teaching and sharing her painterly style among others.

-Class – Pastel Painting Class – see details
+Class – Pastel Painting Classes – see details

 To see Elizabeth’s Work at Creative Ventures Gallery, click here.

 Karen Francis earned her BFA from Montserrat College of Art in Beverly Massachusetts, where she studied with renowned American artist and educator George Gabin.
 She moved to New York City and attended The New York Academy of Art where she received her MFA in Painting.
 Her work is held in private collections and corporations.

 Class – Oil Painting Classes – see details

 To see Karen’s original work or talk to her about a pet portrait, click here.

 Emily Johnson is a native of New England.
 She was raised in a God loving home surrounded by four generations of family.
 Her childhood years were filled with an exposure to the colorful history of New England.
 Emily started painting at an early age and has always had an ambition to become an artist.

 Emily graduated from the Hertzfeld School of Art in Wiesbaden, Germany.
 She also studied at Vesper George School of Art in Boston, Massachusetts and with Evoyne Prince of England.
 Much of her advanced technical training and painting experience was received during the years she lived and traveled in Europe.